brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 # Testbed Setup for Mobile IPv6

 ## Overview
 This README provides step-by-step instructions for setting up a testbed environment for Mobile IPv6 using Fedora virtual machines in Oracle VirtualBox.
-The testbed will consist of four virtual machines: Fedora - HA, Fedora - MN, Fedora - Router, and Fedora - CN.
+The testbed will consist of four virtual machines: Home-Agent, Mobile-Node, Router, and Correspondent-Node.

 ## Prerequisites
 - Oracle VirtualBox: Download and install Oracle VirtualBox from [Oracle's official website](https://www.virtualbox.org/).